carch-org/docs/docs/getting-started/installation.md

 > **Fedora**
 > ```sh
 > sudo dnf install curl -y
->```
+> ```
 >
-> **Also, check the `make` and `less` packages (for Arch only).**
+> **Also, ensure the `make` and `less` packages are installed (for Arch only).**

 :::tip :bulb: TIP
 📝 You don't need to run the installation script every time.
-You can run it once, and then simply type carch in your terminal whenever you want to automatically execute the Carch script.
+After initial setup, simply type `carch` in your terminal to launch the application.
 :::

 ## 📦 Cargo Crate

 <img src="https://img.shields.io/crates/v/carch?style=for-the-badge&logo=rust&color=f5a97f&logoColor=fe640b&labelColor=171b22" >

-Carch is now available on [Cargo Crate](https://crates.io/crates/carch)!
+🚀 Carch is now available on [Cargo Crate](https://crates.io/crates/carch)!

-🚀 This is the simplest and best installation method for both Arch and Fedora if you have Rust installed.
+This is the simplest and recommended installation method for both Arch and Fedora if you have Rust installed.

 You'll need a few dependencies before installing: